LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

      [0.
 0. 0. ...
 0. 0.
 0.]]

 So, if we can access the attributes with regular accessors, what is the point of the `Zodiax` `.get` method?
 Well the `.get` method lets us access _multiple_ attributes at once by passing in a _list_ of paths.
-Lets have a look at this in practice:
+Let's have a look at this in practice:

 ```python